-LitExtension’s Shopware migration service moves your products, customers, orders, and other store data from your current platform straight into Shopware 6.
-Your old store stays live and your customers can keep buying while the transfer runs in the background, so there’s no downtime on launch day.
-Our team handles the setup, data mapping, and testing, so you end up with a working Shopware store instead of a pile of CSV files to sort through yourself.
+LitExtension’s Shopware migration service moves your products, customers, orders, and other store entities from your current platform straight into Shopware 6.
+That includes migrating from Shopware 4 or 5, not just from other platforms.
+We connect both stores through a secure API connection, then run a free demo migration so you can check the data mapping before committing to the full transfer.
+Your old store stays live throughout, and customers can keep buying while the transfer runs in the background using a parallel deployment approach, so there’s no downtime on launch day.

 I’d Like My Store To Be Migrated